ApostolosTsimogiannis/DS.2/Manual/README.md

 ### Preparation:

 Clean the bearings seat of the lower plate with a small screwdriver and/or a square tip tool.
-Make sure there is no nylon powder residue on the surface and especially in the bearing seat.
+Make sure there is no nylon powder residue on the surface.

 To mount the motor plates to the frame screws for plastic or bolts can be used.
 If using bolts, the holes must be tapped.
 Tap the 4x M3 holes of the top plate and the 4x M2.5 on the lower plate.
-Do not tap al the way through so the last few threads lock into the plastic.
+Do not tap all the way through so the last few threads lock into the plastic.

 Also tap the 1x M3 position on the lower frame, where the tensioner roller bolt will thread into.

 Assemble the motor on the motor plates.
-The motor plate hole pattern is 2xM4 25mm and 2x M4 30mm.<br>
+The motor plate hole pattern is 2x M4 Ø25mm and 2x M4 Ø30mm.<br>
 1x 6x13x5 bearing.<br>
 2x M4x10 bolts (or other depending on the motor used).<br>
-1x HTD 3M 17T pulley.
-Other sizes can be used.
-Belt length or tensioner diameter may need to be adjusted.<br>
+1x HTD 3M 17T pulley. <br>

 <img width="661" height="440" alt="image" src="https://github.com/user-attachments/assets/585e6d4f-9b51-43d2-aa29-e03ce5768364" />